Isotope Production in Muon-Catalyzed-Fusion Systems

 \section{Introduction}

 In this work, we show how muon-catalyzed fusion ($\mu$CF) can serve as an intense neutron source for making valuable radioisotopes.
-The requirements are significantly reduced for the production energy and number of catalyzed fusion reactions per muon compared to power generating $\mu$CF systems.
+With isotope production, the requirements are significantly reduced for the production energy and number of catalyzed fusion reactions per muon compared to power generating $\mu$CF systems.